ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 any changes to the Preconnection MUST NOT have any effect on the Listener.
 The Preconnection can be disposed of or reused, e.g., to create another Listener.

-Listening continues until the global context shuts down, or until the Stop action is performed on the Listener object:

 ~~~
 Listener.Stop()
 ~~~

-After calling Stop(), the Listener object can be disposed of.
+Listening continues until the global context shuts down, or until the Stop action is performed on the Listener object.

 ~~~
 Listener -> ConnectionReceived<Connection>